salomondc/Bootstrap-admin-panel/README.md

-# Welcome from freelancer.com!
+# Bootstrapified data
-This is my entry's code, you can take a look ☝
+This is a public example of an admin panel styled and made responsive with bootstrap by me.

 Live demo: https://freelancer-entry.vercel.app/